 You can also choose to have your dog professionally trained.
 Research professional dog trainers in your local area that specialize in guard dog or personal protection training and reach out to inquire about what all the training entails.

-Whether you are wanting a guard dog to protect your property and your livestock or provide personal protection for you and your family, there is a lot of training that goes into these types of dogs.
+Whether you want a guard dog to protect your property and your livestock or provide personal protection for you and your family, there is a lot of training that goes into these types of dogs.
 There are differences between a guard dog and a personal protection dog, as well as different levels of guard dog training.

 Many different aspects of training are needed, like basic obedience, socialization, and certain commands, which can all be taught at home.
 However, depending on your needs, the extensive training needed for guard dogs is best left to the professionals.